ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 - Speak another language?
 [Help translate Ruffle](https://crowdin.com/project/ruffle) to your native language over on Crowdin.
 - Got a few bucks to spare?
 [Sponsor the project](https://opencollective.com/ruffle) and help us fund future development.
 - Like playing games?
 Try Ruffle on your favourite content and [report any issues](https://github.com/ruffle-rs/ruffle/issues) you find - or maybe check out [the latest annual Flash Forward Jam](https://www.newgrounds.com/bbs/topic/1532035) on Newgrounds!
 - Can you code?
-Whip out your favourite IDE and [help us improve](https://github.com/ruffle-rs/ruffle/blob/master/CONTRIBUTING.md) - the player is in Rust, everything web is Typescript, and the android app is Kotlin.
+Whip out your favourite IDE and [help us improve](https://github.com/ruffle-rs/ruffle/blob/master/CONTRIBUTING.md) - the player is in Rust, everything web is TypeScript, and the Android app is Kotlin.
 - Got a friend?
 Tell them to help out! :D

 Thank you all again, and see you in the next blog post!